MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 ---
-title: Install new R language packages on SQL Server using standard R tools
+title: Install new packages with R
-description: Add new R packages to SQL Server Machine Learning Services or SQL Server R Services using standard R tools. ms.prod: sql ms.technology: machine-learning
+description: Learn how to use standard R tools to install new R packages to an instance of SQL Server Machine Learning Services or SQL Server R Services. ms.prod: sql ms.technology: machine-learning